-The SEDs referenced in this Product Manual have been validated by CMVP and have been thoroughly tested by a NVLAP accredited lab to satisfy FIPS 140-3 Level 2 requirements.
+The SEDs referenced in this Product Manual are in the process of being validated by CMVP and thoroughly tested by a NVLAP accredited lab to satisfy FIPS 140-2 Level 2 requirements.
 In order to operate in FIPS Approved Mode of Operation, these SEDs require security initialization.
 For more information, refer to Security Rules section in the Security Policy document uploaded on the NIST website.
 For product certification status visit https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search.